Undergraduate Course Catalog 2016-2017

 • Those who intend to enter fields in which a background in foreign languages and literatures is desirable, such as international business and law, trade, journalism, science, library science, government service, and international service organizations.

 A major consists of 10 courses in German beyond German 402.
-Required for the major are GERM 503, 504, 525, 601, 631, 632 (or their equivalents), and four more courses, which must be taken at the 600 or 700 levels.
+Required for the major are GERM 503, 504, 525, 631, 632 (or their equivalents), and five more courses, which must be taken at the 600 or 700 levels.
+A successful IROP or SURF application may count as one of the 700-level courses.
 A grade of C- or better is required in all major coursework.
-Majors are required to spend a minimum of one semester in an approved German-speaking study abroad program, or equivalent.
-For students spending one semester abroad, three of the four upper-level courses are normally taken in Durham.
-For students spending an academic year abroad, two of the four upper-level courses are normally taken in Durham.
+Majors are required to spend a minimum of one semester in an approved German-speaking study abroad program, or at least eight weeks in a summer study program.
+For students spending one semester abroad, two or three of the five upper-level courses are normally taken in Durham.
+For students spending an academic year abroad, three or four of the five upper-level courses are normally taken in Durham.
 LLC 791 does not count for major credit; 791 is recommended as an elective and required for teacher certification.
 The Discovery Program capstone requirement may be fulfilled by completing any 700-level German course (including 797 and 798).

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major program.
 Bachelor of arts candidates must also satisfy the foreign language proficiency requirement.